Understanding Net Energy in Fusion

 Reaching engineering breakeven is regarded as the crucial milestone for making fusion a viable energy solution, and progress toward this objective has advanced markedly over the past decade.

-Latest Net Energy Achievements
+Recent Net Energy Milestones

 Advanced progress has also been made in magnetic confinement ventures, with the Joint European Torus achieving notable records in maintaining fusion energy output through a fuel blend akin to that intended for upcoming reactors, and these trials showed that plasma could remain stable for several seconds at power levels suitable for future power plants, supplying vital insights for full‑scale reactor engineering.